UB’s Reasonable Accommodation Policy provides a procedure for requesting accommodations for a disability or medical condition.

 The Accessibility at UB website provides information on how to promote accessibility in your courses, as well as conferences and meetings.
 This information includes guidance on ensuring that electronic information is accessible to people who use assistive technology.

 Students can start the process for requesting accommodations by contacting the University's Accessibility Resources.
-Faculty or staff who require reasonable accommodations may contact their supervisor or their area's human resources liaison, or may contact Accessibility Resources for assistance.
+Faculty or staff who require reasonable accommodations may contact their supervisor or their area's human resources liaison, or may contact HR Benefits for assistance.

 If you have been denied a requested accommodation, believe you have been subjected to discrimination, have concerns about your work or classroom environment, or would like other information and assistance, please contact the Office of Equity, Diversity and Inclusion.